 The rate of growth at MSS is 3.75 MVA per annum.
 MSS exceeded NCR capacity (55.6 MVA) in 2014 and was non-compliant with the NCR Criterion as identified in Figure 4.
-The actual summer 2015 peak (52.1 MVA) is less than the NCR capacity limit thereby recovering compliance with the NCR Criterion.
-Based on the growth rate and forecast, MSS is expected to exceed NCR capacity and become non-compliant with the NCR Criterion from 2015.
+The actual summer 2015 peak reached (52.1-MVA, which is 10.0MVA less than the NCR capacity limit of (62.1 MVA). is less than the NCR capacity limit thereby recovering compliance with the NCR Criterion.-Based on the growth rate and forecast, MSS is expected to exceed NCR capacity and become non-compliant with the NCR Criterion from 2015/16 periodFY.